uktrade/iigb-beta-content/content/beta/industries/life-sciences/sub-sectors/medical-technology/en_US.md

 ---
-title: "Medical technology"
+title: "Medical technology in the UK"
 ---

-The UK medical technology sector is a thriving ecosystem of researchers, scientists, engineers and designers and NHS clinicians.
-These groups drive the path of a novel technology from innovation through to the patient in the UK and internationally.
+The UK is the third largest market for medical technology in Europe.
+Investors can benefit from industry partners that offer product support from design to development to delivery.